 Negative health effects associated with excess red meat consumption include an increased risk of cardiovascular health disorders such as heart attack, stroke, heart failure, and diabetes.

 What about plant protein?

-Like animal proteins, plant proteins have their own shares of nutrients that can benefit human health, particularly the flavonoids, carotenoids, and polyphenols as well as fibre.
+Like animal proteins, plant proteins have their own share of nutrients that can benefit human health, particularly flavonoids, carotenoids, and polyphenols as well as fiber.
 These compounds help to protect the body against the damaging effects of free radicals.

 Research from 2016, published in the JAMA Internal Medicine journal, found that people who adopt plant-based diets tend to live longer, healthier lives.

 This may have to do with the fact that a diet rich in plant-based protein is associated with a reduced risk of heart disease, stroke, cancer, and type II diabetes.

 As mentioned, each source of protein has its own unique set of nutrients that it can provide to the body.
 Therefore, if you’re looking to choose either or, then it may be advisable to factor in the other nutrients.